-But sometimes, taking a shortcut with a recipe isn't the safest way to make a meal.
-Take frozen chicken.
-Many cooks don't think twice about tossing a few frozen chicken breasts into the slow cooker — and the internet is filled with plenty of recipes that start with frozen poultry.
+But sometimes, taking a shortcut with a recipe isn't the best way to make a meal.
+Take frozen chicken, for example.
+Many cooks don't think twice about tossing a few frozen chicken breasts into a slow cooker — and the internet is filled with plenty of recipes that list frozen poultry as an ingredient.

-But, according to the United States Department of Agriculture (USDA), this common practice isn't a good idea.
+But according to the United States Department of Agriculture, this common practice really isn't a good idea.

-“Always thaw meat or poultry before putting it into a slow cooker,” reads the Slow Cooker and Food Safety guidelines from the USDA’s Food Safety and Inspection Service.
+“Always thaw meat or poultry before putting it into a slow cooker,” reads the slow cooker and food safety guidelines from the USDA’s Food Safety and Inspection Service.
 If this is news to you, you’re not alone.
-After all, it’s not like our favorite slow cookers come with these same warning labels on them.
+Not all of our favorite slow cookers come with these same warning labels on them.

-The instruction manual for Crock-Pot's 1-3.5 quart slow cooker model not only advises increasing the cooking time when using frozen chicken, but also recommends adding 1 cup of warm liquid to “act as a cushion to prevent sudden temperature changes.”
+The instruction manual for Crock-Pot's 3.5-quart slow cooker not only advises increasing the cooking time when using frozen chicken, but also recommends adding 1 cup of warm liquid to “act as a cushion to prevent sudden temperature changes.”

-Instant Pot, the headline-making slow cooker and pressure cooker combo device with a cult-like following, says on its website that there’s no need to defrost frozen food prior to cooking.
-Instant Pot doesn’t specifically call out frozen chicken but they do explain that, “Frozen food will prolong the pre-heating time and cooking time depending on the amount of food.
+Instant Pot, the headline-making pressure cooking device with a cult-like following, says on its website that there’s no need to defrost frozen food prior to cooking it.
+Instant Pot doesn’t specifically call out frozen chicken but on its website the company says, “Frozen food will prolong the pre-heating time and cooking time depending on the amount of food.
 To ensure to have your meal ready on time it is important to plan accordingly.”

-When asked specifically about whether it was OK to cook frozen chicken in an Instant Pot, a representative from the company's customer service team told TODAY Food the practice is definitely safe and all a user has to do is add an additional five minutes of cooking time.
+When asked specifically about whether it's OK to cook frozen chicken in an Instant Pot, a representative from the company's customer service team told TODAY Food the practice is definitely safe and advised home cooks to simply tack on an additional five minutes of cooking time.

 It all comes down to the temperature and the timing.

 “It is safe to cook a frozen chicken in a slow cooker,” Quin Patton, a food scientist formerly with PepsiCo, told TODAY.
 “You just need to make sure the internal temperature gets up to 165 degrees at some point during the cooking process.”
 The USDA confirms that 165 degrees is the minimum internal temperature for safely cooking poultry.
 (Ground beef, pork, lamb and veal need to reach 160 degrees.)
-Meat thermometers are generally easy to come by and the best-seller on Amazon is only $11.
+Meat thermometers are easy to find, with many highly rated models starting at just $11.

-While frozen chicken can easily reach this temperature in any slow cooker, a problem arises if it spends too much time thawing out in what the USDA calls the “danger zone.”
+While frozen chicken can easily reach this temperature in any slow cooker, a problem arises if that poultry spends too much time thawing out in what the USDA calls the “danger zone.”

-The danger zone is defined as the temperature range between 40 degrees and 140 degrees where bacteria grow most rapidly — and can double in number in a matter of minutes.
-Pamela Ellgen, author of "The Healthy Slow Cooker Cookbook," cites salmonella and staphylococcus aureus as common culprits and says they can even contaminate other foods cooked alongside the chicken in the slow cooker.
-While the bacteria will most likely be killed when the chicken reaches 165 degrees, the toxins they grow can be heat-resistant.
+The danger zone is defined as the temperature range between 40 degrees and 140 degrees where bacteria grow most rapidly.
+Pamela Ellgen, author of "The Healthy Slow Cooker Cookbook," cites salmonella and Staphylococcus aureus as common culprits and says they can even contaminate other foods cooked alongside the chicken in the slow cooker.
+While the bacteria will most likely be killed when the chicken reaches 165 degrees, the toxins they grow may be heat resistant.
 According to the USDA, these toxins, not the bacteria that produce them, cause food-borne illnesses.